PeterWaher/IoTGateway/README.md

 ## Mocks

-This sections contains projects that implement different mock devices.
+The [Mocks](Mocks) folder contains projects that implement different mock devices.
 These can be used as development tools to test technologies, implementation, networks and tools.

 | Project | Project description |
 |-------------|---------------------|